MarkHoeber/tools-tech-syllabus/source/intro.rst

 Class Discussions
 =========================

-Active class participation, both in our weekly meetings and online, is a must.
+Active class participation, both in our weekly meetings and on Slack, is a must.

 Slack